aachen-blockchain-club/homepage/src/pages/index.md

 heading: heading?
 templateKey: index-page
 image: /img/banner-blue-vibrant.jpg
-title: empowering aachen, one block at a time
+title: empowering Aachen, one block at a time
 subheading: unraveling the secrets of blockchain technology
 mainpitch:
   title: What is Aachen Blockchain Club?